 Kalispell is home to many great organizations, activities, and landmarks, but Conrad Mansion is by far the most impressive.
 The grand property represents the beginning of our town’s legacy, and it represents the thousands of residents who’ve looked upon it all these years.
 Why not schedule an outing and pay it a visit?

 Locally based and not-for-profit, we are mission-driven and locally owned and managed.
 The truth is, we’ve always given our honest best to seniors in the Flathead Valley.
 This is our home, and this is our mission: to enrich lives by providing Christian communities of support and loving care.
-Learn more about the senior living lifestyle at Immanuel Lutheran Communities today.
+Learn more about the senior living lifestyle at Immanuel Living today.

 How’s your clean slate going?
 The New Year has only just begun, which means you have plenty of time to incorporate good habits into your lifestyle.
 Staying active is one routine you should definitely consider.